TOURNAMENT RULES / GUIDELINES

 REGULATION GAME

-RUN SPOTTING (We do not run spot or mix divisions at World Events)
+RUN SPOTTING (We may not run spot or mix divisions at State, Regional, National, and World Events)

-- The full number of runs spotted will be given at the start of game and not per inning (typically 6 runs per division we may choose more or less runs if director feel its warranted)
+• The full number of runs spotted will be given at the start of game and not per inning (typically 5 runs per division we may choose more or less runs if director feels it's warranted)

 In most of our events, we will not combine divisions.
-If we do combine divisions to get enough to have a competitive tournament and we end up having more than 1 upper-level team, they will play a separate playoff/championship game.
-If there ends up being just 1 upper-level team in the tournament or 1 team in your division, the said team may not be eligible for championships or awards and can only play in our pool play portion of the event.
+If we do combine divisions to get enough teams to have a competitive tournament and we end up having more than one upper-level team, they will play a separate championship if time allows.
+In some cases, they will play through and run spot the entire event.
+If there ends up being just one upper-level team in the tournament or one team in your division, the said team may not be eligible for championships or awards and can only play in our pool play portion of the event.

-If 3 or less rec teams are in a division, you may have to play E teams the entire event and be spotted runs.
+If 3 or less teams are in a division, we may mix with other divisions and we will use a run spot to help balance play.
 If we get enough in each division, we will not mix divisions.

 TEAM JUMPING

-- There will be no team jumping at the same tournament Players can't play on 2 teams in same division.
+• There will be no team jumping at the same tournament.
+Players can't play on two teams in same division.

-- If on multiple rosters - player can still only play on one team in same division for each event- and must stick to team he starts with.
+• If on multiple rosters, a player can still only play on one team in same division for each event and must stick to team he/she starts with.

 *** Players caught jumping teams will be ejected from the tournament, the game will be forfeited, and the team in question may also be kicked out of tournament! ***